 The American Association for Respiratory Care (AARC), the leading national and international professional association for respiratory care, has recognized Dell Children’s Medical Center of Central Texas for providing outstanding services with the Quality Respiratory Care Recognition award.

 Only 700 U.S. hospitals (about 15 percent of the national total) have earned this recognition from the AARC.
 Award requirements mandate meeting several exacting standards related to professional qualifications, department performance monitoring efforts, respiratory therapist availability and hospital policies regarding use of specific treatments and devices, among others.

 After initial acceptance, program members must undergo recertification in order to maintain their status as Quality Respiratory Care Recognition providers.

 Nationally Recognized Food Allergy Center of Excellence

 For patients, this means advanced care for food allergies through improved research and data-sharing, including clinical trials.
-‘Specially for Children was home to the first clinical trial for peanut allergy treatment in Austin.
+Dell Children’s Medical Group was home to the first clinical trial for peanut allergy treatment in Austin.